lavrd/loghell/example/README.md

-# loghell example app
+# example app
-This app shows how need to use loghell
+This app shows how need use loghell \
+App sends logs every tick to loghell

 ### Usage
 ```bash